 With an overall height of about 6 ft you can place this plant either against a small piece of trellis against a sunny wall or you can place it amongst the borders with the support of an ornamental obelisk.
 You should expect to see the first set of flowers opening out around July.

 Wherever you place it it's important to make sure that it can get as much sunlight and ventilation as possible.
-If you intent to grow it in a pot , choose one with a bit of weight to it – preferably unglazed, porous terracotta - that way when the plant gets a little top heavy it is at less risk of being blown over.
+If you intent to grow it in a pot , choose one with a bit of weight to it, preferably an unglazed, porous terracotta pot, that way when the plant gets a little top heavy it is at less risk of being blown over.
 Also you can consider planting the whole pot into the ground for better protection making it easier for lifting before the cold weather of winter is back upon us.

 To save your tubers from one year to the next it’s best to stop watering the plants from about the end of October.
 Allow the compost to fully dry off and any foliage to die back down.
 Now place the pot in a warm dry are over the winter period where temperatures will not go below 5°Celsius.
 As soon as the threat of frosts are over, the pot can be put back into the greenhouse/conservatory and watered.
 Once again, re-water once the compost has been allowed to dry out.
 You may wish to re-pot your Glory Lily into a larger one at this time.
-The new seasons grow should appear after about three weeks when you can put your glory lily back outside
+The new seasons growth should appear after about three weeks, at which point you can put your glory lily back outside.